 HPLC Electrochemical detector

-This detector is specially suitable to estimate oxidisable & reducible compounds.
+This detector is especially suitable to estimate oxidizable & reducible compounds.

-The system has electrodes like working electrode where oxidation or reduction takes place and reference electrode which acts to subtract conductivity of mobile phase to that of sample.
+The system has electrodes like a working electrode where oxidation or reduction takes place and reference electrode which acts to subtract conductivity of the mobile phase to that of a sample.

-This electrode is suitable for compounds which can't be assayed by UV detector especially due to their similarities in light absorption properties ex: monoamines.
+This electrode is suitable for compounds that can't be assayed by UV detector especially due to their similarities in light absorption properties ex: monoamines.

 This electrochemical detector produces severe noise or fluctuations in peaks.
 So it is tedious to work with when compared to other detectors.

 As such all types of HPLC detectors are used based on the requirement of labs.

 Precautions in selection and use of detector